 Operations planning can be divided between maximizing both service effectiveness and service efficiency.
-Planning analysis requires assessments at the system, route and subroute levels.
+Planning analysis requires assessments at the system, route and sub-route levels.
 The process needs to be sensitive and respond to service indicators and specific productivity standards developed as part of an evaluation network.
 Such a network defines data collection requirements and guides the analysis of service including such factors as hours of operation, service areas, route locations, travel times and measures of route/trip performance.

 System level analysis determines how well the system is performing as a whole.
 A common diagnostic tool used to assess transit systems is a trend line analysis.
 A trend line analysis consists of a year-to-year examination of indicators for a single system, analyzing how a transit system has been performing over time.
-The statistical measures are cumulative and show average annual changes in performance.

-Statistics such as passengers-per-hour (PPH) and passengers-per-mile (PPM) measure service effectiveness.
+The Statistics such as passengers-per-hour (PPH) and passengers-per-mile (PPM) measure service effectiveness.
 ACRTA has had a goal of 1 passenger per mile on the fixed routes system which has been met only 8 out of the last 18 years.
 The cost per mile is based on actual operating expenses less depreciation, fuel sold, and GASB entries.
 In CY 2020 COVID added additional extra cost.